St. Lucia

 St. Lucia is an adrenaline junkie’s heaven.
 Scuba diving the 1,800-foot drop or hiking Gros Piton is not for the faint of heart or ill-prepared.
 But, those looking for something more accessible will love Tet Paul Nature Trail, snorkeling or even a kitesurfing lesson in the north at Cas en Bas Beach.
 While you’re in the north, head to Rodney Bay and take the causeway to historic Pigeon Island for learning, Fort Rodney and the St. Lucia Jazz & Arts Festival if you happen to visit in May.

-Finally, if you’re looking to hit the green, Jalousie Hilton Resort has two nine-hole courses and there’s an 18-hole course at the St. Lucia Golf Club—it’s known as one of the hardest in the Caribbean!
-Or, of course, you could simply never leave your extravagant room and stare at the Pitons all day from the comfort of your own infinity pool…there’s that.
+Finally, if you’re looking to hit the green, there’s an 18-hole course at the St. Lucia Golf Club—it’s known as one of the hardest in the Caribbean!

 Related Articles